Old Fashioned Blueberry Cobbler - A Southern Blueberry Cobbler Recipe

 Preheat oven to 375 degrees F. While preheating, add stick of butter to 13 x 9 inch baking dish, and let melt in oven, watching carefully.
 Remove from oven when melted.

-Combine flour, baking powder and salt.
+Combine flour, sugar, baking powder and salt.
 Add milk and vanilla extract, stirring to make a batter.

 Pour batter directly into melted butter.
 Sprinkle blueberries into the center of the batter.